nikita-rudenko/nikitarudenko.dev/content/blog/mastering-vscode.md

 **View: Show Search** - jump to the global search across all files in your workspace.

-Additionally, there are [editing hacks](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_editing-hacks) in the VSCode docs that worth learning.
+Additionally, there are [editing hacks](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_editing-hacks) in the VSCode docs that are worth learning.

 ![Laptop.](https://res.cloudinary.com/nikita-rudenko/image/upload/v1605476102/nikita-rudenko.dev/laptop.jpg "Photo by Blake Connally on Unsplash")